selva54321-bit/GIG/README.md

-# GigShield: Parametric Protection & Yield for the Gig Economy
+# GigGuard: Parametric Protection & Yield for the Gig Economy

-**GigShield** is a zero-touch, parametric protection platform designed to solve the income volatility of gig workers (Swiggy, Zomato, Zepto) due to disruptive events like heavy rain, heatwaves, or high pollution.
+**GigGuard** is a zero-touch, parametric protection platform designed to solve the income volatility of gig workers (Swiggy, Zomato, Zepto) due to disruptive events like heavy rain, heatwaves, or high pollution.

-Unlike traditional insurance, **GigShield** combines insurance-like protection with an investment corpus (**GigCorpus**) to ensure workers either get paid for disruptions *or* build wealth over time.
+Unlike traditional insurance, **GigGuard** combines insurance-like protection with an investment corpus (**GigCorpus**) to ensure workers either get paid for disruptions *or* build wealth over time.

 ---